When you become a freelancer, you'll learn more about yourself, other people and the business world than you ever thought possible.

 66. Be a chameleon

-To become a really good freelancer, you have to learn how to be flexible and adapt to different types of clients.
+To become a great freelancer, you have to learn how to be flexible and adapt to different types of clients.
 One client might be very stiff and corporate, while another might be laid-back and fun.
 Wear the right clothes and talk the right language with different people.
 Become a chameleon and adapt to others.

 67. Have a goal in mind